kandrsn99/Docker-PostgreSQL-and-Plumber-API/README.md

 > docker compose down\
 > docker compose up

+Before we start the plumber API, we need the host name or internet protocol address of our PostgreSQL environment.

+> docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' running_postgresql

+Now, that we have the address we shall use it to connect the Plumber API to the database by modifying the script in /plumber_app/my_app/ and using 'nano' or any other text editor to change the appropriately labeled variables.
+Remember to add your secure socket layer certificates and edit the nginx.conf file in the appropriate directories before spooling up the rest of your containers.

+Do note that you must retrieve an SSL (secure socket layer) certificate to have HTTPs working for your domain name.
+The NGINX configuration file is meant to be easy to follow and understand.
+Read it and make sure the certificates are stored in the correct locations with the proper naming schema for NGINX.
+An easy way to create SSL certificate may be done with openSSL, https://openssl.org/, from the command line or otherwise downloaded from the DNS provider.

+It is highly recommended that you use Cloudflare as they are the leading provider of a register for hosting a DNS.
+You may review their documentation here https://developers.cloudflare.com/learning-paths/get-started/ at your leisure.

+And of course, we spool both containers up for nginx and plumber proxies
+> docker compose build plumber_proxy && nginx_proxy
+> docker compose up plumber_proxy && nginx_proxy -d

-You may read about the official PostgreSQL docker image documentation here https://hub.docker.com/_/postgres/ and the official pgadmin docker image https://hub.docker.com/r/dpage/pgadmin4/ which was modified for this repository.
+You may read about the official PostgreSQL docker image documentation here https://hub.docker.com/_/postgres/ and the official rocker image https://rocker-project.org/images/versioned/rstudio.html which was modified for this repository.